janskwr/Processing-of-structured-data/README.md

    ```bash
    ./requirements.sh
    ```
+   Don't worry!
+It will ask for your permission before installation of each package.
-4. If it doesn't work try:
+4. If it doesn't work, try:
    ```bash
    sudo chmod +x requirements.sh
    ./requirements.sh